Section 24 of the Constitution of Australia: "Directly chosen" clause

 Section 24 provides that members of the House of Representatives be "directly chosen by the people of the Commonwealth".
 A similar clause is found in section 7 relating to the election of senators.

 In Attorney-General (Cth) ex rel.
 McKinlay v Commonwealth (1975), the High Court of Australia found that the two "directly chosen" clauses do not necessitate a universal adult suffrage or require electorates of equal size ("one vote, one value").

-In Lange v Australian Broadcasting Corporation (1997), the High Court of Australia found that:
+In Lange v Australian Broadcasting Corporation (1997), the High Court held that:

 Freedom of communication on matters of government and politics is an indispensable incident of that system of government which the Constitution creates by directing that the members of the House of Representatives and the Senate shall be ‘directly chosen by the people’ of the Commonwealth and the States.

-In Roach v Electoral Commissioner (2007), which considered the voting rights of prisoners, Chief Justice Murray Gleeson observed that "the words of ss 7 and 24, because of changed historical circumstances including legislative history, have come to be a constitutional protection of the right to vote".
+In Roach v Electoral Commissioner (2007), which considered the voting rights of prisoners, Chief Justice Murray Gleeson observed in obiter that "the words of ss 7 and 24, because of changed historical circumstances including legislative history, have come to be a constitutional protection of the right to vote".
 Justices William Gummow, Michael Kirby and Susan Crennan did not endorse a constitutional right to vote but held that sections 7 and 24 do not allow for disproportionate restrictions on the right to vote.

 It has been suggested that sections 7 and 24 would form an impediment to the introduction of reserved seats for Indigenous Australians.